-Backgrounds are large images that usually scroll alongside a scene, either entirely behind or in front of a scene.
+Backgrounds are large images that scroll alongside a scene, usually behind or in front of a scene.

 Backgrounds can visually enhance a game and provide the illusion of depth.
 Some games even draw backgrounds in front of a screen for visual flair (like in the video above) or to obscure part of the screen.

 Put simply, backgrounds scroll at the same pace that you progress overall inside a scene, where "progress" is defined by the location of the Camera.
 This is commonly known as Parallax Scrolling.

 If you’re halfway through a scene, the background will be scrolled halfway through.

 Likewise, if you're at the end of the scene, the background will be scrolled through to the end.

 To think about this another way, since backgrounds are almost always larger than the screen size, they’ll scroll at a slower-pace than the main layers, making them feel like they’re in the distance.